|Page tools: Print Page Print All RSS Search this Product|

 WELCOME FROM THE DIRECTOR

 Welcome to the latest edition of the National Centre for Crime and Justice Statistics (NCCJS) Newsletter.
-It has been a busy and innovative year for the NCCJS, with a number of new first-time releases and products, in addition to the Centre’s regular suite of publications.
+It has been another innovative and productive year for the NCCJS; in addition to the Centre’s regular suite of publications being released, there was also a focus on exploring two key recurring themes - fraud and family, domestic and sexual violence.